alphahex99/Supcom2Cards/README.md

 * Quantum Force Blast: A lot of Knockback, less DMG
 * Quantum Sponge: Taking damage will partially recharge your block cooldown
 * Radar Jammer: Enemy guns are less accurate while you're alive
+* Rock Head: +100% DMG at the cost of Bullet speed
 * Rogue Nanites: Blocking heals 25% HP
 * Shotja: Bullets travel WAY faster and also ignore gravity at the cost of some HP
 * Stacked Cannons: Fire your entire clip instantly